 Hatchery Introductions

 Figure 7.2.10 shows the user inputs related to hatchery fish introductions.
 The top row simply lists the number of hatchery fish per year introduced at each life stage, for a given site.
-Fish can be introduced as eggs, fry, presmolts, or smolts.
+Fish can be introduced as eggs, fry, One-Plus, or smolts.
 Fish can be introduced at multiple life stages during a single simulation.

 Note that, in the current version of the model, stochasticity and temporal trend changes are not enabled for hatchery introductions.
 Step function changes can be modeled as in all other parameters.